gauravkumarchhipa/ChatApp/README.md

 "sass": "^1.58.3",
 "uuid": "^9.0.0"
 # Description
-This React app in real time chating app using firebase.
-And This chating app in login and after image and message send real time person to person.
+This React app in real time chatting app using firebase.
+And This chatting app in login and after image and message send real time person to person.